The Doors: Origins (July 1965 – August 1966)

 The Doors began with a chance meeting between acquaintances Jim Morrison and Ray Manzarek on Venice Beach in July 1965.
-They recognized each other as they both attended the UCLA School of Theater, Film and Television.
-Morrison confided in Manzarek he had been writing songs lately.
+They recognized each other as they had both attended the UCLA School of Theater, Film and Television.
+Morrison confided in Manzarek that he had been writing songs.
 As Morrison would later relate to Jerry Hopkins in Rolling Stone, "Those first five or six songs I wrote, I was just taking notes at a fantastic rock concert that was going on inside my head.
 And once I'd written the songs, I had to sing them."
 With Manzarek's encouragement, Morrison sang the opening words of "Moonlight Drive": "Let's swim to the moon, let's climb through the tide, penetrate the evening that the city sleeps to hide."
 Manzarek was inspired, thinking of the music he could play to accompany these "cool and spooky" lyrics.

-Manzarek was then in a band called Rick & the Ravens with his brothers Rick and Jim, while drummer John Densmore was playing with the Psychedelic Rangers and knew Manzarek from meditation classes.
+Manzarek was then in an unsuccessful band called Rick & the Ravens with his brothers Rick and Jim, while drummer John Densmore was playing with the Psychedelic Rangers and knew Manzarek from meditation classes.
 Densmore joined the group later in August 1965.
 Together, they combined varied musical backgrounds, from jazz, rock, blues, and folk music idioms.
 The five, along with bass player Patty Sullivan, and now christened the Doors, recorded a six-song demo on September 2, 1965, at World Pacific Studios in Los Angeles.
 The band took their name from the title of Aldous Huxley's book The Doors of Perception, itself derived from a line in William Blake's The Marriage of Heaven and Hell: "If the doors of perception were cleansed, everything would appear to man as it is: infinite".
 In late 1965, after Manzarek's two brothers left, guitarist Robby Krieger joined.